centrahq/api-documentation/user/pages/01.guides/05.orderflow/docs.md

 * Archived (5)
   This order has been archived and will not show up in search results in Centra.
 Depending on plugin configuration, it may also be hidden in API responses.
 * Cancelled (6)
-  This ordered has been cancelled at any stage before the payment was captured (once the payment has been successful, a refund should be made instead of cancelling the order).
+  This ordered has been cancelled at any stage before the payment was captured (once the payment capture has been successful, a refund should be made instead of cancelling the order).
 Cancelled orders have the option to be fully and irreversibly deleted from the database.
 * Hold (flag)
   This order is on hold by manual intervention in Centra backend.
 Its details can still be edited, but it cannot proceed with shipment or payment until resumed.